StephaneDelcroix/X4QU/README.md

 ----
  - CellTemplates
  - Resources and `{StaticResource}` syntax
- - Properties with type different than string (enum, int, ...)
+ - Properties with type different than string  int, ...)

 Features requests in Xamarin.QuickUI
 ------------------------------------